KomputeProject/kompute/README.md

 ## Development

-Follows Mozilla C++ Style Guide https://www-archive.mozilla.org/hacking/mozilla-style-guide.html
+* Follows Mozilla C++ Style Guide https://www-archive.mozilla.org/hacking/mozilla-style-guide.html
+    + Uses post-commit hook to run the linter, you can set it up so it runs the linter before commit
+* Uses vcpkg for finding the dependencies, it's the recommanded set up to retrieve the libraries